 The Difference Between Recommendation and Personalization

-For most people, personalization and recommendation are the same thing.
-When a business tailors its service to meet our needs it can use recommendations to personalize our interactions, so these words are synonyms right?
+For most people, personalization and recommendation are the same things.
+When a business tailors its service to meet our needs it can use recommendations to personalize our interactions, so these words are synonyms, right?
 Well not exactly.